Brickrouge/Brickrouge/README.md

-BrickRouge
+Brickrouge
 ==========

-BrickRouge is an open source object-oriented toolkit for PHP5.3+ that helps you create elements, widgets and forms for your webapps or sites.
+Brickrouge is an open source object-oriented toolkit for PHP5.3+ that helps you create elements, widgets and forms for your webapps or sites.
 Using the many features provided by the toolkit you can create any kind of element, or you can use built-in elements which are commoly found in web applications such as forms, text inputs, popovers or date pickers.
 Whatever you choose you can